Morgana Cosmica

-Morgana Cosmica is the stage name of Claudio Marseglia (born 13 January 1985), an Italian drag performer most known for competing on the third season of Drag Race Italia.
+Claudio Marseglia (born 13 January 1985), better known by the stage name Morgana Cosmica, is an Italian drag performer, famous for competing on the third season of Drag Race Italia.

 Biography

-Claudio Marseglia was born in Naples (January 13th, 1985).
+Claudio Marseglia was born in Naples on 13 January 1985.
 In 2009, he met his current husband, whom he married three years later in 2012.
-The night before the wedding, in New York, he met Bob the Drag Queen in a cabaret show, who four years later would win the eighth edition.
+The night before the wedding, in New York, he met Bob the Drag Queen in a cabaret show, who four years later would win the eighth edition of RuPaul's Drag Race.

-In 2014 Claudio and his husband Mattia, participated in an episode of the television show "L'Eredità" hosted by Fabrizio Frizzi on Rai 1 channel.
-They were among the first and rare LGBT couples on the Rai game show.
+In 2014, Claudio and his husband Mattia participated in an episode of the television show "L'eredità" hosted by Fabrizio Frizzi on the Rai 1 channel.
+They were among the first and rare LGBT couples on the RAI game show.
 It was his husband, in 2019, who encouraged Claudio to step onto the stage and become a true professional drag queen.